albertostefanelli/new-academic/content/post/weights_blog_post/weights_blog_post.md

 In this post, I focus on the calculation of w_age_bel and w_agev_bel.
 The calculations for the Wallonia and Flanders samples are just a matter of subsetting the data according to the corresponding regions.

 # Demographics weights

+The most commonly used method to calculate demographics weights is post stratification Yet, the term "post-stratification" is often misused and incorrectly employed to describe any type of population-based method.
+Post-stratification has two requirements.
+First, it uses data obtained in the survey itself that were not available before sampling.
+So if the sample have been stratified on gender, this should not be used to construct post-stratification weights unless there has been some problems in the data collection process.
+Second, and perhaps most importantly, post-stratification requires the joint distribution of the population grouping variables.
+When a survey says that the sample is post-stratified on vote choice, race, age, gender, education and income, technically, it means that a six-way contingency table of population counts has been used to adjusted the weights in each cell.

 The first step to calculate post-stratification weights is to pre-process the BNES and the LFS data set.
 Specifically, we need to manipulate our survey data so that the R survey package can automatically match the BNES age, sex, education, region contingency table with the population frequencies from the LFS data set.